 United Nations Secretary-General António Guterres has welcomed the unanimous decision of the UN General Assembly to establish 9 September as the International Day to Protect Education from Attack calling on UNESCO and UNICEF to raise awareness of the plight of millions of children living in countries affected by conflict.
 The resolution proclaiming the Day was presented by the State of Qatar and co-sponsored by 62 countries.

-“As the world fights to contain the COVID-19 pandemic, children and youth in conflict zones remain among the most vulnerable to its devastating impact,” said the Secretary-General.
-“We must ensure our children have a safe and secure environment in which to learn the knowledge and skills they need for the future.”
 The Day draws attention to the plight of more than 75 million 3-to-18-year-olds living in 35 crisis-affected countries and to their urgent need of educational support.
 It expresses concern over the effects of continued violence on these children and their ability to access education, whose consequences require special attention beyond the needs of learners whose establishments were temporarily closed due to the COVID-19 pandemic.

 “Schools must remain safe places, free of conflict and violence,” said UNESCO Director-General Audrey Azoulay, welcoming the General Assembly decision.
 “Our collective future as well as the achievements of all development goals depend on it.
 As attacks on education at all levels during armed conflict are on the rise, the proclamation by the UN of the International Day to Protect Education from Attack is an important step forward, and we thank Her Highness Sheikha Moza Bint Nasser for the initiative and all Member States for supporting the resolution.
 This is particularly timely in the context of Covid-19 that has shown the value of schools as spaces for protection and wellbeing.
 UNESCO is determined to act with all partners to uphold the right to education and make safe schools a reality for everyone, everywhere, at all times.”